Giving Compass’ Take:

 Philanthropy, by contrast, was seen as an improvement upon charity because it sought to resolve the conditions it addressed, and the citizens’ association came to be seen as the perfect vehicle for accomplishing this lofty goal.

-Read the full article about charity and philanthropy by Robert M. Penna at Stanford Social Innovation Review.
+Read the full article about the trajectory of philanthropy by Robert M. Penna at Stanford Social Innovation Review.

 Looking for a way to get involved?